Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction

 \subsubsection{Recursive Spectral Bipartitioning}

 The most basic type of spectral graph clustering or partitioning is recursive spectral bipartitioning \cite{Pothen:1990:PSM:84514.84521}.
-This algorithm utilizes the eigenvector for the second smallest eigenvalue of the weighted Laplacian matrix.
-Clearly, since each row of the Laplacian matrix sums to zero, there is a zero eigenvalue.
-It is not difficult to show that $L$ is positive semi-definite, so zero is in fact the smallest eigenvalue.
-The second smallest eigenvalue is called the \emph{algebraic connectivity} of the graph, and its associated eigenvector, commonly called the Fiedler vector after Miroslav Fiedler who first defined the theory of algebraic connectivity and its relation to graph partitioning \cite{fiedler1, fiedler2}, has properties which define a partition of the vertices of the graph into two groups.
-The Fiedler vector contains positive and negative values.
-By partitioning the associated vertices into two sets, one in which the value in the Fiedler vector is negative and one in which it is positive, we obtain a graph partition which minimizes the sum of the edge weights between the two partitions \cite{fiedler2}.
-Traditionally the vertices of the graph are partitioned into those which have positive vs negative values as just discussed.
-This can lead to unbalanced partitions as there is no guarantee that half of the vertices will have positive values while the other half have negative values.
-Another possibility is to partition based on the median of the Fiedler vector.
+This algorithm uses the eigenvector for the second smallest eigenvalue of the weighted Laplacian matrix.
+Clearly, as each row of the Laplacian matrix sums to zero, there is a zero eigenvalue.
+It is not difficult to show that $L$ is positive semidefinite.
+Thus, zero is, in fact, the smallest eigenvalue, and its multiplicity is the number of connected components in the graph.
+The second smallest eigenvalue is the \emph{algebraic connectivity} of the graph, and its associated eigenvector, commonly called the \emph{Fiedler vector} after Miroslav Fiedler who first defined the theory of algebraic connectivity and its relation to graph partitioning \cite{fiedler1, fiedler2}, has properties that define a partition of the graph vertices into two groups.
+The Fiedler vector contains positive, negative, and zero values.
+By partitioning the associated vertices into two sets --- one where the value in the Fiedler vector is negative and the other in which it is positive (splitting the zero values among both or putting them all in one of the two sets) --- a graph partition is obtained that minimizes the sum of the edge weights between the two partitions, and where both subgraphs are connected \cite{fiedler1, fiedler2}.
+Traditionally, the graph vertices are partitioned into those with positive values and others with negative values because of the property that both subgraphs are connected.
+However, this can lead to unbalanced partitions because there is no guarantee that half of the vertices will have positive values while the other half will be negative.
+To construct more balanced partitions, the split can be made based on the median of the Fiedler vector.